tajidyakub/bunny-watcher/README.md

 # Bunny Watcher
-> Watch a configured filesystem for changes and execute update to a Bunny CDN storage.
+> Watch local filesystem for changes and execute update to a Bunny CDN storage.

 The application will watch a specific local filesystem and executes updates to a remote Bunny CDN storage when filesystem's state updated.